-The Structure of your Group
+The Structure of Your Group

 Next you’ll need to consider what you’ll do in that time.
 Some groups just have free play for the whole session, others are a bit more structured.
 Here are some of the things that can feature:

-Hot drinks for grown ups
+- Hot drinks for grown ups

-Snack for children
+- snack for the children

-Circle time (with songs or parachute games)
+- Circle time (with songs or parachute games)